Do you know a woman who is being abused? A legal rights handbook

 Part 2: Preparing to leave

-Planning to leave is very important.
-You need to think about protecting yourself and your children, finding a place to stay both now and in the future, and figuring out your finances.
-It is a good idea to get legal advice as soon as possible.
-See General legal services.
+Making a plan before you leave is very important.
+You need to think about protecting yourself and your children, finding a place to stay, and figuring out your finances.

 You might want help making these and other decisions.
 You can talk with someone you trust, such as a friend, doctor, nurse, lawyer, social worker, or shelter worker.